-In Section 3, we showed that European welfare states display different patterns with regard to work poverty and severe work poverty.
+In Section 4, we showed that European welfare states display different patterns with regard to work poverty and severe work poverty.
 We can expect that the size of households plays a role in these cross-country differences: in countries where the average household size is comparatively large, 'extended families' imply a larger degree of 'pooling' of non-employment risks in households, and hence less work poverty and severe work poverty at the level of households for any given rate of individual non-employment.
 But, are cross-country differences in household size structure a sufficient explanation for cross-country differences in the relative severity of work poverty?
-We can explore that question on the basis of a simple decomposition, by dividing the child population in children living with lone parents on the one hand, and other children on the other hand.
+We can explore that question on the basis of a simple decomposition, by dividing the child population in children living with lone-parents on the one hand, and other children on the other hand.

-Figure 8a reiterates the data on work poverty and severe work poverty, shown in Figure 5, but now only for children living in households with only one working-age adult.
-Figure 8b presents the same data for children living in other households with children, i.e. with two or more working-age adults.
-Here, 'working age' corresponds to the age bracket between 18 and 59.17
+Figure 8a reiterates the data on work poverty and severe work poverty, shown in Figure 5, but now only for children living in lone-parent households.
+Figure 8b presents the same data for children living in other households with children.

-16 For instance, since the income-poverty risk in the subgroup that is 'not work-poor' is higher in Norway and Denmark than in Belgium, this appears as a 'within' factor that diminishes the child poverty gap between Belgium and Norway/Denmark in a decomposition on the basis of work poverty; cf. Appendix 3.
+(13) For instance, since the income-poverty risk in the subgroup that is 'not work-poor' is higher in Norway and Denmark than in Belgium, this appears as a 'within' factor that diminishes the child poverty gap between Belgium and Norway/Denmark in a decomposition on the basis of work poverty; cf. Appendix 3.
 Or, since severe work poverty is comparatively lower in Italy and Spain than in Belgium, while the reverse is true for work poverty, the 'between differences' with these countries have a different shape in a decomposition on the basis of work poverty.